How-To Guides

 To use Verifier, you'll need to create or edit a component in a Tangram Pro project while in Design mode.

-- Configure the messages that your component will need to send and receive
+- Define the messages that your component will need to send and receive

 - To use a new set of messages, you'll need to create a new Flex package